kwolf1909/Neo-Dice-Duo/README.md

 Numbers 6 and 8: Very good values, Number 7: special number

 The circuit uses these hardware components:
-MCU ATtiny 85
-NeoPixel Ring 24 LEDs
-7-segment display with I2C-controller (Adafruit)
+MCU ATtiny 85, NeoPixel Ring 24 LEDs, 7-segment display with I2C-controller (Adafruit),
-Button to start animation
+push button to start animation.

-The serial interface is used for uploading the code to the MCU using Urboot bootloader, and is used to enter some commands: 'x' to start animation, 't' to test the likelihood of all possible numbers and show them on the display.
+The serial interface is used for uploading the code to the MCU using Urboot bootloader, and is used for a serial console to enter some commands: 'x' to start animation, 't' to test the likelihood of all possible numbers and show them on the display.

-External libraries used:
+External libraries used: FastLED, SoftI2CMaster
-FastLED, SoftI2CMaster